Home

 The first sign of this disease is a lump near the anal glands.
 The area may be red in color.
 Your veterinarian will do an ultrasound, blood tests and a test of the urine.

-The most common treatment for Anal-gland tumors is surgery for removal of the tumor followed by radiation and chemotherapy.
+The most common treatment for anal gland tumors is surgery for removal of the tumor.
+In some cases surgery is followed by radiation and chemotherapy to ensure that the entire area is treated.
+Antibiotics are used to avoid any post operative infection.

-The prognosis of malignant (cancerous) anal gland tumors is guarded.
-Median survival for dogs with anal sac adenocarcinomas was 544 days and dogs with tumors < 10 cm having a significant better prognosis.
-Also, dogs with hypercalcemia and visible metastases did significantly worse.
+The prognosis for malignant (cancerous) anal gland tumors is guarded.
+One study reports median survival for dogs with anal sac adenocarcinomas was 544 days, and dogs with tumors < 10 cm having a significantly better prognosis.
+Also, dogs with hypercalcemia and visible metastases fared significantly worse.

 Treatment of Perianal and Anal Sac Tumors